alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-09-17-adventures-in-the-terraform-dsl-part-vii-resource-for_each-in-terraform-0.12.6.md

 ### set for_each

 Terraform also allows resources to be declared for each element in a set.
-And to add to the fun, let me quote,

-> The Terraform language doesn't have a literal syntax for sets, but you can use the toset function to convert a list of strings to a set.

-It is unclear to me, therefore, why a set was chosen rather than a list.
-I suppose it is because a set, unlike a list, cannot contain duplicates.
-If I find out more, I will update this post.

-In any case, use of sets rather than maps allows resources that differ by a single attribute to be declared for each element in a set.
+Use of sets rather than maps allows resources that differ by a single attribute to be declared for each element in a set.
 As in this example:

 ```js
 variable "subnet_ids" {